-Degas’ The Bellelli Family, painted on a seven by eight foot canvas, was exhibited at the 1867 Salon.
+Degas’ The Bellelli Family, painted on a seven by eight foot canvas, was exhibited at the Salon in 1867.
 It captured the tension felt by his fragile and pregnant aunt in her unhappy marriage to an important politician from Naples, Italy.
 Degas was pursuing the conventional path to official artistic acceptance, but the subject matter of his paintings was idiosyncratic, arresting.
 The critics began to take notice of his work.

-After winning the independence to exhibit what he pleased, Tissot exhibited two paintings in the 1867 Salon.
+After winning the independence to exhibit what he pleased, Tissot exhibited two paintings in the Salon of 1867.
 One was safely decorative: Young Woman Singing at the Organ is a painting of a lady and a nun singing in an organ loft.
 However, his second entry, The Confidence, surprised a few critics.
 One wrote of it as “being typical of modernism and modern sentiment, and as such directly opposed to the spirit of classicism in its rejection of simplicity, feeling and form.”

 In London, at Ernest Gambart’s French Gallery, Whistler showed Crépuscule in Flesh Color and Green, a view of Valparaiso, Chile from his inexplicable escapade the previous year.
 One critic praised Whistler for giving “an aspect of sleepy motion to the vessel” and noted how the artist “conveyed to the spectator the rolling, seemingly breathing, surface of the sea with a power that is magical.”
 At the Royal Academy, Whistler showed Symphony in White, No. 3 (Two Little White Girls), Battersea (a Thames picture) and Sea and Rain (from his summer at Trouville in 1865).
 While Tissot, Degas and other friends admired Whistler’s Symphony in White, No. 3 — which was purchased by a wealthy art collector — an eminent art critic wrote that he regretted Whistler had not met his early potential.
 Another critic mocked Whistler’s new use of musical terminology, pointing out that there were, in fact, colors besides white in the “symphony” picture.
 Whistler commented, “Does he then believe that a symphony in F contains no other note, but shall be a continued repetition of FFF?
 Fool!”